anomix-zk/anomix-network/doc-ch3/zkIgnite-cohort3-proposal-683-Anomix-Network.md

 Firstly, zkCell is an layer2 based on **Account model**.
 Acting as an sub-ledger of Mina main ledger, zkCell migrate numbers of tx from mainnet into Layer2, but keep as safe as that on mainnet.
 Besides, zkCell internally batches numbers of L2 txs into one L1 tx on mainnet to make them finalized, which leads to much lower-cost of each L2 tx.&#x20;

-zkCell supports **both MINA token and Custom Token**, and provides smooth journeys on deposit/transfer/withdrawal scenarios as well as **Escape Mechanism** for user to securely withdraw layer2 assets back to Layer1 when meeting urgency.&#x20;
+zkCell supports **both MINA token and Custom Token**, and provides smooth journeys on deposit/transfer/withdrawal scenarios as well as **Escape Mechanism** for user to securely withdraw layer2 assets back to Layer1 when meeting urgency.<br>